MrSmith33/cbor-d/README.md

 ### Supported features
 1. Encoding
-..+ integers - `ubyte ushort uint ulong byte short int long`D.
+  + integers - `ubyte ushort uint ulong byte short int long`.
-..+ floating numbers - `float`D, `double`D.
+  + floating numbers - `float`, `double`.
-..+ boolean - `bool`D.
+  + boolean - `bool`.
-..+ fixed length byte strings - `ubyte[]`D.
+  + fixed length byte strings - `ubyte[]`.
-..+ fixed length UTF-8 strings - `string`D
+  + fixed length UTF-8 strings - `string`
-..+ fixed length arrays aka tuples.
+  + fixed length arrays aka tuples.
 Items can be of any type.
-..+ fixed length maps.
-Pairs of key/value of any type - `K[V]`D.
+  + fixed length maps.
+Pairs of key/value of any type - `K[V]`.
-..+ Aggregate encoding.
-Structs, tuples and classes - `class, Tuple, struct`D. Can be encoded as both arrays and maps.
+  + Aggregate encoding.
+Structs, tuples and classes - `class, Tuple, struct`.
+Can be encoded as both arrays and maps.
-..+ null values - `null`D.
+  + null values - `null`.
 2. Decoding
-..+ Aggregates can only be decoded from arrays now.
+  + Aggregates can only be decoded from arrays now.
-..+ Half floating point values are not supported yet.
+  + Half floating point values are not supported yet.
-..+ null values can be decoded as classes, arrays, maps, string.
+  + null values can be decoded as classes, arrays, maps, string.

 ### Restrictions
 + No streaming support (i.e. Indefinite-Length Arrays, Maps, Byte Strings and Text Strings)